How To Determine If You Should Buy A House

 Your credit score plays a major role in your ability to get a home loan.
 It’s usually lower when you’re just getting started in your career or when you’ve just graduated from college.
 As you pay down your debt and prove yourself to be a dependable borrower over time, your credit score will go up.
 You can qualify for most mortgages with a credit score of at least 620.

 Contrary to popular belief, you don’t need to have a 20% down payment to buy a home.
-It’s now possible to buy a home with as little as 3% down on a conventional loan or 3.5% down on an FHA loan.
-You might even be able to qualify for a VA loan or a USDA loan with no down payment at all.
+It’s now possible to buy a home with as little as 3% down on a conventional loan or 3.5% down on a Federal Housing Administration (FHA) loan.
+You might even be able to qualify for a Department of Veterans Affairs (VA) loan or a United States Department of Agriculture (USDA) loan with no down payment at all.

-Much of the time you’ll find that you have a few benefits when you bring a large down payment to the closing table.
+Much of the time, you’ll find that you benefit when you bring a larger down payment to the closing table.
 A 20% down payment will allow you to avoid paying for private mortgage insurance (PMI).
-PMI is a special type of insurance that protects your lender if you default on your loan.
+PMI protects your lender if you default on your loan.
 Most lenders require that you pay PMI if you don’t put 20% down on your loan.
 You can save thousands of dollars in insurance costs over time with a solid down payment.
 It might be time to invest in a down payment if you have the money saved.

 You Need More Space